 Of course, in an air-cooled industrial chiller, the liquid is replaced by the ambient air, although the basic operations are largely the same.
 Chillers also rely heavily on the cooling refrigerant, which is responsible for facilitating the state phase changes between gases and liquids.

-This is known as the refrigerant cycle, because the compression turns the liquid to a gas and then back to a liquid.
+This is known as the refrigerant cycle, because the compression turns the liquid into a gas and then back to a liquid.
 The refrigerants are chemical compounds, which will vary depending on the temperature requirements for the intended application.

 The cycle is completed by the following steps: